 - Neuropsychiatric symptoms such as anxiety, depression, fatigue, and cognitive dysfunction

 The presentation of hypercalcemia includes stones (nephrolithiasis), bones (bone pain, arthralgias), thrones (increased urinary frequency), groans (abdominal pain, nausea, vomiting), and psychiatric overtones (anxiety, depression, fatigue).
 Note that these are also the findings of vitamin D overdose!

-- Etiology: autosomal dominant inactivating mutation in the CaSR gene → decreased sensitivity of G-coupled Ca2+-sensing receptors in the kidneys and parathyroid glands →; higher levels of Ca2+ required to suppress PTH → higher reabsorption of Ca2+ in the kidney → hypocalciuria with mild hypercalcemia and normal or increased PTH levels
+- Etiology: : autosomal dominant inactivating mutation in the CaSR gene → decreased sensitivity of G-coupled calcium-sensing receptors in parathyroid glands and kidneys →; higher levels of Ca2+ required to suppress PTH and higher reabsorption of Ca2+ in the kidney → hypocalciuria with mild hypercalcemia and normal or increased PTH levels

 - Clinical features